ft4bhi/plantologica1/README.md

 ## 📜 License

-Licensed under the **MIT License** – free for academic, personal, and commercial use.
+Licensed under the **Apache License** – free for academic, personal, and commercial use.

 ---